tilt-dev/tilt/README.md

 ## Configure Your Workflow to Share With Your Team

-Down with YAML!

 Configure Tilt with a `Tiltfile`, written in a small subset of Python called [Starlark](https://github.com/bazelbuild/starlark#tour).

-To get started, check out some [examples](https://docs.tilt.build/example_projects.html) or dive into the [API reference](https://docs.tilt.build/api.html).
+To get started, check out the [tutorial](https://docs.tilt.build/tutorial.html) or dive into the [API reference](https://docs.tilt.build/api.html).

 ## Community